 \section{Abstract}

 {Tracing the emergence of the massive quiescent galaxy (QG) population requires the build-up of reliable quenched samples, disentangling these systems from red, dusty star-forming sources.
 We present \textit{Hubble Space Telescope} WFC3/G141 grism spectra of 10 quiescent galaxy candidates selected at $2.5<z<3.5$ in the COSMOS field.
-Spectroscopic confirmation for the whole sample is obtained within 1-3 orbits thanks to the presence of strong spectral breaks and Balmer absorption lines.
+Spectroscopic confirmation for the whole sample is obtained within 1-3 orbits based on the presence of strong spectral breaks and Balmer absorption lines.
 Combining their spectra with optical to near-infrared (near-IR) photometry, star-forming solutions are formally rejected for the entire sample.
-Broad spectral indices are consistent with the presence of young A-type stars flagging the last major episode of star formation to have taken place no earlier than $\sim$300-800 Myr prior to observation, confirming clues from their post-starburst UVJ colors.
-Marginalizing over three different slopes of the dust attenuation curve, we obtain short mass-weighted ages and an average peak star formation rate of SFR$\sim10^3$ M$_{\odot}$ yr$^{-1}$ at $z_{formation}\sim3.5$.
-Despite mid- and far-IR data being too shallow to determine the obscured SFR on a galaxy-by-galaxy basis, median stack emission from 3GHz data constrains the level of residual obscured SFR to be globally below 50 M$_{\odot}$ yr$^{-1}$, hence three times below the scatter of the coeval main sequence.
+Broad spectral indices are consistent with the presence of young A-type stars, which implies that the last major episode of star formation has taken place no earlier than $\sim$300-800 Myr prior to observation, confirming clues from their post-starburst UVJ colors.
+Marginalising over three different slopes of the dust attenuation curve, we obtain short mass-weighted ages and an average peak star formation rate of SFR$\sim10^3$ M$_{\odot}$ yr$^{-1}$ at $z_{formation}\sim3.5$.
+Despite mid- and far-IR data are too shallow to determine the obscured SFR on a galaxy-by-galaxy basis, the mean stack emission from 3GHz data constrains the level of residual obscured SFR to be globally below 50 M$_{\odot}$ yr$^{-1}$, hence three times below the scatter of the coeval main sequence.
 Alternatively, the very same radio detection suggests a widespread radio-mode feedback by active galactic nuclei (AGN) four times stronger than in z$\sim$1.8 massive QGs.
 This is accompanied by a 30\% fraction of X-ray luminous AGN with a black hole accretion rate per unit SFR enhanced by a factor of $\sim30$ with respect to similarly massive QGs at lower redshift.
-The average compact, bulge-dominated morphologies, coupled with the young mass-weighted ages, suggest that the mechanisms responsible for structural transformation might be concomitant with (or preceding) the ones causing quenching.}
+The average compact, high Sérsic index morphologies of the galaxies in this sample, coupled with their young mass-weighted ages, suggest that the mechanisms responsible for the development of a spheroidal component might be concomitant with (or preceding) those causing their quenching.}

 \keywords{Quiescent galaxies -- Galaxy evolution -- Quenching}